 The Amazonian experience had left a deep mark on his theoretical discourse, although one could already sense that he was a far cry from the young professor in his twenties, bearded and with a camera on his shoulder, as he appears in the photos of his arrival in Brazil at the time.

 As a novice researcher, he gave his first university classes (he had already given them in a high school in France) at the University of Sao Paulo, and ventured into the Amazon jungle, with so many difficulties of transportation and discomfort in the overnight stays and meals, and suffering with pests and diseases, the constant dangers of the jungle, and the fears instilled by the behavior of indigenous people who he viewed with suspicion and who had reactions that he did not understand very well at the time.

 He had seen and lived so much that, near his death, almost a centenarian (he ended up living 101 years), he wrote:

 We live in a world where I no longer belong.
 The one I knew and loved had 1.5 billion inhabitants.
 Today we have more than 6 billion.
 This world is no longer mine.

 Somewhere, Lévi-Strauss wrote:

-The Amazon that he had known and studied, and that was related to his academic beginnings and his dreamy youth, had now become a ruinous present, disfigured, a penetrated reality, largely deforested, fragmented by roads and dams, corrupted by local politicians and that had been placed at the service of the large multinationals and the mafias that extracted minerals from its entrails.
+By this time, the Amazon that he had known and studied, and that was related to his academic beginnings and his dreamy youth, had become a ruinous present, disfigured, a penetrated reality, largely deforested, fragmented by roads and dams, corrupted by local politicians, and had been placed at the service of the large multinationals and the mafias that extracted minerals from its entrails.